 The holding tank is located in the bilge.
-You should monitor the fluid level in the tank and do not flush the toilet when the tank is full.
+You should monitor the fluid level in the holding and do not flush the toilet when the tank is full.
 The holding tank must either be pumped out by an approved waste dumping station through the waste deck fitting or be pumped overboard with the optional macerator discharge pump, when legal to do so.

 A switch with a key activated lockout is located in the head compartment switch panel.
-The overboard macerator discharge pump is in the forward bilge below the sink.
-The discharge valve is in the bilge near the pump.
+The overboard macerator discharge pump is in the forward bilge below the lower removable access hatch in the aft head compartment bulkhead.
+The discharge valve is in the bilge behind the removable panel on the starboard side of the compartment.
 The pump discharges holding tank waste to a thru-hull fitting in the hull below the waterline.

 To operate the overboard discharge pump, make sure the thru-hull valve is open.
 Then turn the key switch in the panel to the ON position.
-Press
+Press and hold the momentary button starboard of the key switch to activate the pump.